bitshares/dev.bitshares.works/docs/knowledge_base/kb/broadcasr_trnx.rst

 Transactions and block
 ==============================

 Blocks are produced by witnesses.
-Each block contain more than one transactions.
-Each transaction contains more than one operations.
+Each block contains more than one transaction.
+Each transaction can contain more than one operation.
 And each operation has a "fee" element and other elements.
 You can find the :ref:`information about block structure here <lib-block>`.

 You can see that each operation has own ``fee_parameter_type`` definition and calculates the fee.
 About the "fee" is another big topic.
 We would like to visit it in another section.

 What is a transaction in BitShares blockchain?
-Well, you might say "groups operations".
+Well, you might say "group of operations".
 That's true also.
-BitShares blockchain already has implemented about fifty operations.

-Smart contracts in Graphene are one or a group of operations.
-That means you can use the operations (Smart contracts) for your creations.
-And if you would like to do more, you can put focus to create new operation and implement it.
-You can find :ref:`the BitShares blockchain operations list here <lib-operations>`.
+We have implemented almost fifty operation types.
+You can find :ref:`BitShares blockchain operations list here <lib-operations>`.

 Protocols (transactions)